-Please join us for April’s UWIN seminar!
+Please join us for the April 2018 UWIN seminar!
 This month’s installment is special joint seminar with the eScience Institute and features a talk by John Darrell Van Horn, Associate Professor of Neurology, University of Southern California:

 “Making data science training resources FAIR”

 The seminar is on April 11th, 2018, at 3:30pm in Physics/Astronomy Auditorium (PAA) A102.